 In the early 1970s, a small group of individuals were brought together by their mutual love of old farm machinery.

-As they worked to restore and maintain various pieces of equipment, they were gripped by the strong conviction that unless something must be done to preserve these machines.
+As they worked to restore and maintain various pieces of equipment, they were gripped by the strong conviction that something must be done to preserve these machines.

 The idea of an organization dedicated to the preservation of America’s agricultural history began to crystallise.

 In 1976, the U.P.
 Steam and Gas Engine Association was officially incorporated as a non-profit group.
-It’s mission was the preservation, restoration and exhibition of vintage steam engines, hit-and-miss gasoline engines, tractors, farm machinery, and other items of historical interest.
+Its mission was the preservation, restoration and exhibition of vintage steam engines, hit-and-miss gasoline engines, tractors, farm machinery, and other items of historical interest.

 From the very beginning, the Association envisioned building an Agricultural Museum, a permanent facility that would house an eclectic cross-section of farming equipment.
 In 1986 that vision became a reality.